 More Articles: How to Grow Big Garlic Bulbs: 5 Easy steps

-In addition, California and China have much warmer climates than Canada, which means their garlic is not adapted to our Canadian climate and will likely grow poorly in most situations.
-Not growing the right garlic for your climate, often results in a waste of a gardener's or farmer's time and a huge disappointment when it comes time to harvest.
+In addition, California and China have much warmer climates than many of the locations where gardeners grow garlic.
+This means that the grocery store garlic is often not adapted to the local growing conditions and will most likely grow poorly.
+Not growing the right garlic for your climate, often results in a waste of time and a huge disappointment when it comes time to harvest.